Advertiser Disclosure

 Image Credit: American Express

-This flight will cost you 219,320 Amex points after a 35% rebate.
-The same flight is also available via United on AmexTravel.com and will cost you the same amount, but by leveraging the Air Canada partnership to earn elite status with United instead of booking directly with United, you’ll come out far ahead.
+This flight would cost you 219,320 Amex points after a 35% rebate.
+The same flight is also available via United on AmexTravel.com and would cost you the same amount, but by leveraging the Air Canada partnership to earn elite status with United instead of booking directly with United, you’d come out far ahead.

 How far ahead?

 Bookings on United only give you earnings based on the price of your ticket and don’t include taxes and fees.
 In this case, the base fare for the flight is $1,900.
-So if you booked this flight directly with United, you’d only earn 1,900 PQPs and 9,500 award miles (if you have no elite status; the amount of award miles you earn changes based on your status).
+So if you booked this flight directly with United, you’d only earn 1,900 PQPs and 9,500 award miles (if you had no elite status — the award miles you earn changes based on your status).

-Bottom Line: All business and first class flights booked via AmexTravel.com will earn you elite-qualifying points and a rebate when using Pay With Points, but if you’re looking to earn elite status quickly, it’s a good idea to know which airline partnerships will maximize your earnings.
+Bottom Line: All business and first class flights booked via AmexTravel.com earn you elite-qualifying points and a rebate when using Pay With Points, but if you’re looking to earn elite status quickly, it’s a good idea to know which airline partnerships would maximize your earnings.

 When To Use Pay With Points: When You Can’t Find Award Availability

 Because tickets booked with AmexTravel.com are considered paid tickets, they don’t face the same limitations that award flights do.
-If the flight has availability and Amex has it on its website, you can use your Pay With Points to book it.
+If the flight is available and Amex has it on its website, you can use your Pay With Points to book it.
 It’s as easy as that.

 Bottom Line: Booking with AmexTravel.com and using Pay With Points allows you to bypass award availability restrictions, which can get you and your family on a flight sooner.